Electronic Components Management in Altium 365

 Remote work and collaboration on complex projects of all kinds is the future of electronics design.
 Currently, design teams must go through a back-and-forth collaboration and management process that involves ZIP files, email chains, and poorly-formatted Excel spreadsheets.
 Considering the modern sourcing landscape, electronic components management is very difficult when your design and parts data is fragmented in multiple locations.
 It’s enough to give any designer or procurement manager a major headache.

 If you’re tired of tracking component swaps, comments, and proposed design changes with decade-old methods, you need a secure, cloud-based system to connect your design team, manufacturer, procurement team, and product managers.
-Enter Altium Concord Pro.
+Enter Altium 365.
 You can easily perform important electronic components management tasks in the cloud and in direct collaboration with important stakeholders.
-If security as part of collaboration is a concern, you can also deploy Concord on a local server, giving you full control over your design and parts data.
-Here’s how you can use the tools in Altium Concord Pro for electronic components management.
+If security as part of collaboration is a concern, you can also deploy Altium 365 on a local server as an Altium Concord Pro instance, giving you full control over your design and parts data.
+Here’s how you can use the tools in Altium 365 for electronic components management.

 A unified data management and supply chain management platform that integrates with Altium Designer® and popular mechanical design tools.